AT&T speed test

 |Advertised speed||Average speed||Actual speed vs. advertised speed %|

 Cities with fastest AT&T internet speeds according to FCC

 AT&T is one of the largest fiber internet providers in the U.S., delivering download speeds up to 1,000 Mbps to metro areas across the South, Midwest and West Coast.
 Here are a few of the main service areas where 1,000 Mbps from AT&T Fiber are available.

-AT&T is continuously expanding their fiber-optic network, bringing speeds 100 to 1,000 Mbps to more areas.
-Use Allconnect to see if AT&T Fiber plans are available in your area.
+AT&T is continuously expanding their fiber-optic network, bringing speeds of 100 to 1,000 Mbps to more areas.
+Click “Shop plans” see if AT&T Fiber plans are available in your area.
 We’ll connect you to the fastest speeds from AT&T and other top internet providers available at your address.

 AT&T speed test frequently asked questions

 Your internet speeds should be within 20% of your plan’s advertised speed.
 For example, if your plan comes with a download speed of 50 Mbps, your tested speeds should be 40 Mbps or higher.
 Keep in mind that using Wi-Fi, connecting multiple devices and testing speeds during peak usage hours can lower your speeds.

 Yes, but there are many things that can skew the results of your speed test.
 For the most accurate results, test your AT&T internet speeds using a LAN connection, make sure no other devices are connected to the network and perform the test during non-peak hours.
 Try testing your speeds multiple times throughout the day to get an idea of your average speeds.